 Upload your video to the editor or select a stock video to get started.

-To upload your own media, click on the import media button in your media tab, drag and drop media from your files, upload using our integrations, or use the smartphone QR code.
+To upload your own media, click on the import media button in your media tab, drag and drop media from your files, or upload using our integrations.

 Alternatively, click the stock video tab and select any media asset from our royalty-free media library.
 Once selected, drag and drop your videos onto the timeline.